vasudev-gm/regtweaks/Known Windows 10 problems.md

 The following _known issues_ are currently present in Windows 1903 (May Update '19).

-Before you submit any bug or feature request I simply expect that you read this document in order to get a short overview of what is broken and what can be manually fixed or needs an update (file changes).
+Before you submit any bug or feature request I expect that you read this document in order to get a short overview of what is broken and what can be manually fixed or needs an update (file changes).

-The overview is provided 'as it comes' and is not designed to explain every little _fart_, it's more designed to show quickly what are the 'urgent' things which are (as time of writing) considerably broken or needing a fix by Microsoft.
+The overview is provided 'as is' and is not designed to explain every little _fart_, it's more designed to show quickly what are the 'urgent' things which are (as time of writing) considerably broken or needing a fix by Microsoft.

 ## Windows 10 Builds Overview